-City approves Emory’s $1B redevelopment of Executive Park
+Brookhaven approves Emory’s $1B redevelopment of Executive Park

 Construction is underway for Emory’s new $30 million Musculoskeletal Institute.
 As part of the community investment agreement, this building will stay on the city’s tax rolls for 15 years after it opens in 2021.

-Sigman gave the example that if DeKalb County assessed the building at $30 million, that would mean about $600,000 a year in taxes for the city, the city’s special tax district of Executive Park and CHOA, DeKalb County and DeKalb County Schools.
+Sigman gave the example that if DeKalb County assessed the building at $30 million, that would mean about $600,000 a year in taxes for the city and its special tax district of Executive Park and CHOA, and to DeKalb County and DeKalb County Schools.

 Sigman said building a pedestrian bridge over North Druid Hills Road is tied to construction of the Musculoskeletal Institute.
 As employees begin working there, they are likely to want to cross the road to go to the CHOA campus, and vice versa.

-The bridge ensure safe crossing across the busy road, similar to the pedestrian bridge across Peachtree-Dunwoody Road in Sandy Springs that connects Northside Hospital to Emory Saint Joseph’s Hospital.
+The bridge ensures safe crossing across the busy road, similar to the pedestrian bridge across Peachtree-Dunwoody Road in Sandy Springs that connects Northside Hospital to Emory Saint Joseph’s Hospital.

 Emory also agreed to dedicate a path through Executive Park to the nearest public sidewalk in coordination with the city to construct the landing and public access for a pedestrian bridge from Executive Park over I-85 to the Peachtree Creek Greenway.